alexpeterhall/quotes/quotes.md

 "Detach.
 Look around.
 Make a call." - Jocko Willink "When Alexander the Great visited Diogenes and asked whether he could do anything for the famed teacher, Diogenes replied: "Only stand out of my light."
 Perhaps some day we shall know how to heighten creativity.
 Until then, one of the best things we can do for creative men and women is to stand out of their light." - John W. Gardner, author and educator (8 Oct 1912-2002)
 "One cannot hire a hand; the whole man always comes with it." - Peter Drucker, management consultant, professor, and writer (19 Nov 1909-2005)
+"Not all readers are leaders, but all leaders are readers." - Harry Truman

 ## Fatherhood / Parenting